 The goal of the 1,000 Person Plan is to create enough shelter and housing that is affordable to address the needs of our unsheltered population and prevent new people in our community from becoming homeless.
 We know that no city alone can “solve” homelessness.
 But working together with other Alameda County cities, we can significantly lower the homeless population and make sure that fewer people have to sleep on the streets.

 IF YOU OR SOMEONE YOU KNOW IS IN NEED OF EMERGENCY ASSISTANCE, PLEASE PHONE 211.
 YOU CAN ALSO DOWNLOAD OUR HOMELESS RESOURCE GUIDE FOR A LISTING OF FOOD PANTRIES, SHELTERS AND OTHER RESOURCES IN BERKELEY

 In June 2017, the city launched the Homeless Outreach and Treatment Team to target the two-pronged problem of mental health and homelessness.

 This program, staffed by trained outreach workers, will contact homeless people with serious mental health issues and help them access crucial services with the hope of transitioning to permanent housing.

 Clients will be selected based on a number of factors such as living with mental illness, suffering from addiction, frequent use of emergency rooms and problematic street behavior.
-The team will work together with The Hub, the city’s coordinated point of entry for housing and homeless services.
+The team will work together with The HUB, the city’s coordinated point of entry for housing and homeless services.

-Berkeley Way Project
+The Berkeley Way Project